lguibr/tri2/src/mcts/README.md

 -   **Core Components (`src.mcts.core`):**
     -   `Node`: Represents a state in the search tree, storing visit counts, value estimates, prior probabilities, and child nodes.
 Holds a `GameState` object.
-    -   `search`: Contains the main `run_mcts_simulations` function orchestrating the selection, expansion, and backpropagation phases. **This version uses batched neural network evaluation for potentially improved performance.**
+    -   `search`: Contains the main `run_mcts_simulations` function orchestrating the selection, expansion, and backpropagation phases. **This version uses batched neural network evaluation (`evaluate_batch`) for potentially improved performance.** It collects multiple leaf nodes before calling the network.
     -   `config`: Defines the `MCTSConfig` class holding hyperparameters like the number of simulations, PUCT coefficient, temperature settings, and Dirichlet noise parameters.
     -   `types`: Defines necessary type hints and protocols, notably `ActionPolicyValueEvaluator` which specifies the interface required for the neural network evaluator used by MCTS.
 -   **Strategy Components (`src.mcts.strategy`):**